What is volume shadow copy?

 Volume shadow copy in Windows 10/8/7 is a Windows Service, which can help you backup files and folders.
 It also gives you an option to restore files.
 But Windows 10/8 lack the GUI portion.

 To solve this problem, you can use a backup and restore software.
 Like volume shadow copy, you can backup and restore files.
-In addition, you can enjoy more features in this software, Including System Backup, Disk Backup, File Sync, etc.
+In addition, you can enjoy more features in this software, including System Backup, Disk Backup, File Sync, etc. If you want to protect unlimited computers within your company, you can pick AOMEI Backupper Technician.
+With the inbuilt AOMEI Image Deploy tool, you are also allowed to deploy/restore system image file on server-side computer to multiple client-side computers over network.